ruxailab/gsoc/ideas.md

 All the current ideas for GSoC2022 are listed bellow:

+### Virtual Reality app to virtual prototyping UI into VR (350h)
+***Keywords:** User Experience (UX), Remote Usability, Research.*

+There is no existing tool that allows to prototype UI into VR.
+Some approaches has been done but until now it is possible to draw surfaces, planes, objects, etc. However, imagina that could be possible to design interfaces or VR applications with and own VR experience.
+On this project we want to create new method of prototyping Virtual Reality on VR.

+**Expected outcome:** A VR application done in Open VR

+**Skills required:** Unity, C#, Python

+**Possible mentors:** TBA (Brazil and Spain)

+**Difficulty:** Hard

+---

 ### Implementation of an Open Source tool based on usability remote testing (350h)
 ***Keywords:** Remote Usability Testing, Usability Laboratory.*